-A: Effective July 2013, John Ponczocha was appointed as President & CEO by the Board of Directors.
+A: Effective April 2015, Mark Jewett was appointed President & CEO by the Board of Directors.

-The Board of Directors consists of: Dr. Yatinder Singhal, Chairman of the Board/Director of DHM's Behavioral Medicine Program; Dr. Surindar Jolly, a Bloomfield Hills-based Neurologist; and Dr. Michael Short, Psychiatrist.
-Dr. Raouf Seifeldin, a family medicine physician and faculty member of DHM's Family Medicine Residency program, is DHM's current Chief of Medical Staff.
+The Board of Directors consists of: Dr. Yatinder Singhal, Chairman of the Board and Director of DHM’s Behavioral Medicine Program; Dr. Anuj Mittal, DHM Family Medicine; and Dr. Michael Short, Psychiatrist.
+Dr. Raouf Seifeldin, a family medicine physician and faculty member of DHM’s Family Medicine Residency program, is DHM’s current Chief of Medical Staff.

 Q: How many physicians practice at DHM?

-A: As of November 2013, there were 197 credentialed physicians on the medical staff
+A: As of May 2015, there were 197 credentialed physicians on the medical staff.

 Q: How many inpatient beds is DHM licensed for?

 A: DHM is currently licensed for 321 beds.

 A: As of May 2015, DHM had approximately 300 employees

 Contact information to schedule interviews: (248) 857-7222

 For recent press releases on DHM visit the press releases page.